 - Use a non-SSL connection.
 For example, browse to http://authority-server.example.com:4280/security instead of https://authority-server.example.com:4285/security.
 (This option is only possible if Require SSL to access console is disabled.)

-Google's Drive File Stream retrieves files by mounting a temporary drive on the user's device and streaming files to the temporary drive.
-As a result, Code42 endpoint monitoring detects this activity as a removable media event, not a cloud service event.
+Google's Drive File Stream retrieves files by mounting a temporary internal drive partition on the user's device and streaming files to the temporary drive.
+The Code42 app only monitors file movement to external drives, so it does not detect this activity.

 When exporting results to a CSV file, you can select which data to include.
 The exported file contains extensive activity details, including timestamps and numerous user and device details.